kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## The Direction of the Field

-More multimodal systems (text + image + audio).
+More multimodal systems (text + image + audio)
-More efficient architectures (mixture-of-experts, quantization).
+More efficient architectures (mixture-of-experts, quantization)
-Decentralized deployment (edge, private clouds).
+Decentralized deployment (edge, private clouds)
 Shift from "largest possible" to "most useful possible."

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.